jeremy-rifkin/cpptrace/CONTRIBUTING.md

 ## Local development

+The easiest way to get started with local development is running `make debug` (which automatically configures cmake and builds).
+Note: This requires ninja at the moment.

+For more control over how the library is built you can manually build with cmake:

-To build the project make a `build/` folder and run `cmake ..`, along with any cmake configurations you desire.
-Then run `make -j` or `msbuild cpptrace.sln`.
+`cmake ..` in a `build/` folder along with any cmake configurations you desire.
+Then run `make -j` or `ninja` or `msbuild cpptrace.sln`.

 Some useful configurations:
 - `-DCMAKE_BUILD_TYPE=Debug|Release|RelWithDebInfo`: Build in debug / release / etc.